-If your customer asks for a tax invoice and you’re not registered for GST, your invoice should show that no GST was charged on the purchase.
+If your customer requests a tax invoice and you’re not registered for GST, your invoice should show that no GST on the purchase.
 You can do this by including the statement ‘Price does not include GST’ or showing the GST component as nil or zero.

 Recipient created tax invoice

 In special cases, the buyer can provide you with the tax invoice.
-These are known as recipient created tax invoices (RCTIs).
+These are called recipient created tax invoices (RCTIs).

-An example where an RCTI may be used is in the sale of agricultural products where the buyer determines the value of the product.
+An example of an RCTI is in the sale of farming products where the buyer determines the value of the product.
 Sugar cane mills, for example, test for the sugar content in crushed sugar cane to find its true value.
-Once the value of the sugar cane is known, the mill can provide the seller with a tax invoice.
+Once the mill knows the value of the sugar cane, it can provide the seller with a tax invoice.

 Learn more about RCTIs, including when and how you can use them.